 Monette Nickels, CPA

 Monette is a Colorado native who joined the Dawg Nation Board in 2020.
 Monette and her husband Terry live in Littleton, Colorado.
-They are the proud parents of two amazing adults, a daughter and a son, both of whom attend college in Colorado, and they spent many years attending and/or coaching football games, basketball games, choir concerts, dance performances, lacrosse games and more.
+They are the proud parents of two amazing adults, a daughter and a son, and they spent many years attending and/or coaching football games, basketball games, choir concerts, dance performances, lacrosse games and more.
 While Monette has no direct connection to the game of hockey, she was introduced to DAWG Nation by former Executive Director, Mike Freeman, and soon became drawn to the spirit of giving that is at the core of its mission.

 Monette received her bachelor’s degree from Western Colorado University (aka Western State College) and is a CPA.
 Having started her career in public accounting, she worked for Price Waterhouse in both Denver and Moscow, Russia.
 Monette has spent most of her professional career working in financial services.
 Prior to “retiring” to spend time raising her kids, she served as a Senior Vice President for ALPS Fund Services.
 She is currently Senior Vice President in Global Fund Services at Northern Trust.

 Matthew Obert, CFA, MBA